Olive: Islam

-The olive tree and olive oil are mentioned seven times in the Quran, and the olive is praised as a precious fruit.
-Olive tree and olive oil health benefits have been propounded in prophetic medicine.
-Muhammad is reported to have said: "Take oil of olive and massage with it – it is a blessed tree" (Sunan al-Darimi, 69:103).
+The olive tree and olive oil are mentioned seven times in the Quran; it is one of a handful of plants to appear by name, along with the fig, date palm, ginger, and grapevine.
+The olive is praised as a precious fruit and a gift from God (Surah Al-An'am: 99).
+Muhammad is reported to have said: "Take oil of olive and massage with it—it is a blessed tree" (Sunan al-Darimi, 69:103).
 Olives are substitutes for dates (if not available) during Ramadan fasting, and olive tree leaves are used as incense in some Muslim Mediterranean countries.